 Due to confidentiality issues, Statistics Canada does not produce real GDP estimates for oil and gas extraction in Newfoundland and Labrador.
-However, estimates for oil and gas extraction plus support activities for oil and gas extraction - which we will refer to as oil and gas extraction from now on - in the 2007-2012 period can be derived residually by subtracting mining and support activities in mining from mining and oil and gas extraction.
-These calculations show that oil and gas extraction plus support activities for oil and gas extraction accounted for between 75 and 83 per cent of nominal GDP in mining, quarrying and oil and gas extraction in the province during 2007-2010, and for between 75 and 90 per cent of real output of the industry during 2000-2009, falling to 64 per cent in 2012.
-Further, in 2010, nominal GDP in support activities for oil and gas is at most 6 per cent of the combined oil and gas extraction and support activities for oil and gas extraction in Newfoundland and Labrador6.
-In light of this it is reasonable to assume that the productivity of the mining, quarrying and oil and gas industry of the province, and even more so that in oil and gas extraction for the reflects mainly developments in the oil and gas extraction sector.
+However, estimates for oil and gas extraction plus support activities for mining and oil and gas extraction - which we will refer to as oil and gas extraction+ from now on - can be derived residually by subtracting the subsector mining from mining and oil and gas extraction.
+These calculations show that oil and gas extraction+ accounted for between 75 and 83 per cent of nominal GDP in mining, quarrying and oil and gas extraction in the province during 2007-2010, and for between 75 and 90 per cent of real output of the industry during 2000-2009, falling to 64 per cent in 2012.
+Further, in 2010, nominal GDP in support activities is at most 7 per cent of the GDP of oil and gas extraction+ in Newfoundland and Labrador.
+In light of this it is reasonable to assume that the productivity of the mining, quarrying and oil and gas industry of the province, and even more so that in oil and gas extraction+, reflects mainly developments in the oil and gas extraction sector.